-9:1 Disturbances.
-No use shall be allowed if it will cause sound, noise, vibration, odor or flashing perceptible without instruments more than 200 feet from the boundaries of the originating premises, except for warning devices, construction work, maintenance or other special circumstances of a temporary nature.
+- 9:1 Disturbances.
+No use shall be allowed if it will cause sound, noise, vibration, odor or flashing perceptible without instruments more than 200 feet from the boundaries of the originating premises, except for warning devices, construction work, maintenance or other special circumstances of a temporary nature. - 9:2 Pollution.
+No sewage effluent leaching field shall be located within 100 feet of the normal bank of any year-round stream or of any pond.

-9:2 Pollution.

-- 9:2.1 No sewage effluent leaching field shall be located within 100 feet of the normal bank of any year-round stream or of any pond.
 All requirements of the New Hampshire Water Supply and Pollution Control Commission shall be strictly complied with by all users, and evidence of compliance shall be required in issuing permits.
+Satisfying health requirements may, in some cases, require land area in excess of the minimum requirements of this Ordinance.

+9:2.Pollution

-Satisfying health requirements may, in some cases, require land area in excess of the minimum requirements of this Ordinance. - 9:2.2 Landowners are responsible for any types of pollution to land, air and water that are a result of activity or negligence.
-Such pollution includes, but is not limited to, the burning of toxic substances, or the release of contaminants such as oil or gasoline into the ground or water.
-The Selectmen will have the responsibility to report any polluting activity to the New Hampshire Department of Environmental Services, who may require corrective action and issue penalties. - 9:3 Screening.
+- 9:2.1 No sewage effluent leaching field shall be located within 100 feet of any year-round stream or any pond.
+All requirements of the New Hampshire Water Supply and Pollution Control Commission shall be strictly complied with by all users, and evidence of compliance shall be required in using permits.
+Satisfying health requirements may, in some cases, require land area in excess of the minuimum requirements of this Ordinance. - 9:2.2 Landowners are responsible for any types of pollution to land, air and water that are a result of activity or negligence.
+Such pollution includes, but is not limited to, the burning of toxic substances, or the release of contaminants such as oil or gasolinie into the ground or water.
+The Selectmen will have the responsibility to report any polluting activity to the New Hampshire Department of Environmental Services, who may require corrective action, and issue penalities. - 9:3 Screening.
 Open storage and loading or service areas shall be screened from any adjacent dwelling or public way by plantings and/or fencing.
 Junk, trash or debris shall be confined out of sight of any roadway or adjacent property. - 9:4 Hazard.
 No use shall be allowed which would create hazard due to explosion, fire, or other causes.
 Potentially hazardous conditions shall be fenced, covered, or otherwise rendered safe.
-Toxic waste dumping and storage is specifically prohibited. - 9:5 Junk Yard.
-Junk yards shall be screened from the road by plantings and/or fencing.
+Toxic waste dumping and storage is specifically prohibited. - 9:5 Junk Yards shall be screened from the road by plantings and/or fencing.
 The Selectmen shall have the authority to remove, at the owner's expense, any junk-yard contents which are not concealed from view, or whose condition is such that oil or other toxic wastes are being released into the soil. - 9:6 The Selectmen shall have the authority to remove, at the owner's expense, any vehicle, machinery, storage container, or any other item whose condition is such that oil or other toxic wastes are being released into the soil.
 The Selectmen shall likewise have the authority to close any business, or to otherwise require the termination of any activity which is resulting in the release of toxic substances into the soil, or water.